Lexicon

 via Cryptography

-The cryptographic key yields proof that verifies itself—the mathematics does not defer to authority; it does not care who is checking.
+The cryptographic key yields proof that verifies itself — the mathematics does not defer to authority; it does not care who is checking.
 Yet the key proves only that you signed, not that you were uncoerced.
 Pettit would recognize the distinction: verification can establish fact without establishing freedom.
-The structural constraint is real; the human remainder is irreducible.
+The constraint is real; the human remainder is irreducible.

 Crystallized Search